AIgree

 source ↗

-• It says Airbnb’s Privacy Policy explains what personal information it collects, how it uses it, how it shares it, and privacy rights.
+• The policy explains what personal information Airbnb collects, how it uses it, and how it shares it.

-• Airbnb.org is identified as a separate entity with its own independent Privacy Policy.
+• Airbnb.org is described as a separate, independent entity with its own separate privacy policy.

 Source documents